Toyota and Nissan had the mid-size truck market to themselves for years. GM now returns with American built trucks – Chevy Colorado and GMC Canyon.

 The Tacoma rear suspension has leaf springs with either three or four leaves.
 A leaf could fracture due to stress and corrosion.
 When this happens and the Tacoma continues to be driven, the broken leaf could move out of position and contact surrounding components, including the fuel tank.
 If the broken leaf contacts the fuel tank repeatedly, it could puncture the tank and cause a fuel leak, which could result in a fire.

-Toyota claimed it is not aware of any fires, crashes, injuries or fatalities associated with its latest safety defect that it has told NHTSA about in its required legal filing.
-However, NHTSA has several hair-raising complaints from Tacoma owners about incidents.
+Toyota claimed it is not aware of any fires, crashes, injuries or fatalities associated with its latest safety defect in its required NHTSA safety defect filing.
+However, The National Highway Traffic Safety Administration has several hair-raising complaints from Tacoma owners about incidents.